willemw12/get_iplayer_downloader/README.md

 The preset names are configurable.
 There is also an option in get\_iplayer\_downloader to disable the use of get\_iplayer presets.
 Note that get\_iplayer ignores the "aactomp3" property in that case.

 To configure get\_iplayer for use with two presets, either reuse existing preset files or create new preset files.
-To create new preset files, run `get_iplayer --preset=radio --prefs-add ...`, etc. or edit the preset files ~/.get\_iplayer/presets/radio and ~/.get\_iplayer/presets/tv directly.
+To create new preset files, run `get_iplayer --preset=radio --prefs-add ...`, etc., or create and edit the preset files ~/.get\_iplayer/presets/radio and ~/.get\_iplayer/presets/tv directly.

 Here are two preset file examples.
 Lines starting with # are commented out.
 The "info" property should not be set or should be disabled by default, otherwise displaying episode search results will take a very long time.

 File ~/.get\_iplayer/presets/radio: